- Torn between Ryobi and DeWalt tools?

 Ryobi leaf blowers

-Ryobi has less variation, but the design and performance of their models actually make them rather suitable for the task.
+Ryobi creates less variation, but the design and performance of their models actually make them rather suitable for the task.

 Who makes better leaf blowers?